azharxkhan/ValentineQuestion/README.md

 ## Inspiration

-This webpage was created by Azhar as a special gift for his beloved girlfriend, Hajra, on Valentine's Day.
+This webpage was created as special gift for my girlfriend, Hajra, on Valentine's Day.
 It reflects my love and heart to create unforgettable moment.

 ## Customization